 Once complete, the extension is applied automatically.

-The process is the same for all business types—unless you’re a sole proprietor.
+The process is the same for all business types in the United States, regardless of tax liability—unless you’re a sole proprietor.

 Sole proprietors: here’s how you file for an extension online

-Before we get into how to file for an extension, you should know there might be a chance you don’t need to file for an extension at all.
+Filing for a sole proprietorship or self-employed extension, you’ll follow virtually the same steps it takes to file a personal tax return.
+But before we get into how to avoid late filing penalties, you should know there might be a chance you don’t need to file for an extension at all.

-You’ll get an automatic six month extension if:
+You’ll get a six month automatic extension of time if:

-If any of these exceptions apply, you’ll automatically receive an extension of time to file your tax return; you do not need to file for the extension.
+If any of these exceptions apply, you’ll automatically receive an extension of time to file your tax return—you do not need to file for the extension.
+You’ll have tax due six months after your normal filing date.

-For everyone else, to receive an extension, you must submit an application to extend your filing deadline.
+For everyone else, to receive an extension, you must submit an application for automatic extension.

 File by paying electronically (time: <5 minutes)

 If you plan on paying your taxes online, you can get an automatic six-month extension without filling out any other forms.
-This is by far the fastest, simplest way to get an extension.
+This is by far the fastest, simplest way to get an extension on tax filing.
 Rather than going through the IRS Free File system (more on that below), you can just select the “extension” option when paying through the IRS payment portal.
 It’s as simple as that.
 Your six-month extension will begin right away, no need to apply for anything.

 You’ll still need to provide your basic contact and tax information, but you won’t need to file for an extension and pay your taxes as two separate steps.